Antwerp2004/Digital-Image-Processing-and-Computer-Vision-Assignment-CO3057-HCMUT/README.md

 1.  **Download the Dataset:** The dataset is available from the Open Science Framework (OSF) at the following link:
     *   [https://osf.io/xf3ka/](https://osf.io/xf3ka/)

-2.  **Folder Structure:** After downloading and unzipping, please organize the data into a `Data` folder at the same level as the `Code` folder.
+2.  **Folder Structure:** After downloading and unzipping, please organize the data into a `Data` folder at the same level as the `board_detection` folder.
 The required structure is:
     ```
     /Computer Vision Assignment/
-    ├── Code/         (This repository)
+    └── Code/         (This repository)
+        ├── board_detection
         └── Data/
             ├── train/    # Contains training images and .json files
             ├── val/      # Contains validation images and .json files
             └── test/     # Contains test images and .json files
     ```

 ## 4. How to Run the Project